Canadian Magazine Industry News

 Briefs & Bookmarks: This, RRJ on Sharp, Get Out There

-'s story on Sharp mag, and its aspirations to be the Canadian GQ/Esquire, is now online
+The Ryerson Review of Journalism's story on Sharp mag, and its aspirations to be the Canadian GQ/Esquire, is now online.

 Projets verts - La vitrine de l'architecture durable au Québec, a site highlighting green architecture concepts and projects from the Quebec Association of Architects, was launched by TC Media's Constructo Group.
-The site is a complement to Voir vert magazine, its Bâtiment annual about buildings, and voirvert.ca
+The site is a complement to Voir vert magazine, its Bâtiment annual about buildings, and voirvert.ca.

 Yul Baritugo quit last month as editor of Living Today, a Vancouver-based Filipino Canadian magazine.
 He said publisher Reyfort Fortaleza's Coservative Party membership meant the mag, which recently ran a lengthy interview with Prime Minister Stephen Harper conducted by Fortaleza himself, could be too easily tainted by bias.